ian-wheeler/meriplex-obsidian-vault/action-items.md

 - [ ] Meeting with Brian Jones to discuss refactoring the Salesforce Integration
 - [ ] Meeting with Brian Jones to discuss the ChannelOnline Integration
 - [ ] Meeting with Ed Palowski to discuss the Churn Definitions
+- [ ] Test the merge functionality of the CW merge tool

 ## In Progress